 Energy is supplied to ActewAGL's network primarily from generation sources in neighbouring states.
-There is an increasing amount of embedded generation including the Royalla Solar Farm which generates up to 20 MW and a large amount of domestic rooftop solar photovoltaic (PV) generation amounting to approximately 47 MW of installed capacity.
-Maximum system demand in the 2015 calendar year was 623 MW.
+There is an increasing amount of embedded generation including the Royalla Solar Farm which generates up to 20 MW and a large amount of domestic rooftop solar photovoltaic (PV) generation amounting to approximately 53.5 MW of installed capacity.
+Two new solar farms have recently been commissioned and will inject 12.85 MW and 10.1 MW respectively into ActewAGL's network.
+Maximum system demand in the 2016 calendar year was 619 MW.